jsumnersmith/gyres/README.md

 Gyres
 =================
+<< THE GYRES! the gyres!
+Old Rocky Face, look forth;
+Things thought too long can be no longer thought,
+For beauty dies of beauty, worth of worth,
+And ancient lineaments are blotted out.>>

 A basic tool to help you make sense of your next iteration milestone from either Basecamp Classic or Github.